-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

-FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2022 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 1-36117 inTEST Corporation (Exact Name of Registrant as Specified in its Charter) 22-2370659 Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) 804 East Gate Drive, Suite 200 Mt.
-Laurel, New Jersey 08054 (Address of principal executive offices, including zip code) (856) 505-8800 (Registrant's Telephone Number, including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share NYSE American INTT Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-No □ Yes ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠

-Number of shares of Common Stock, \$0.01 par value, outstanding as of the close of business on May 2, 2022: 11,005,180
+- FORM 10-Q (Mark One) ⊠ QUARTERLY REPORT PURSUANT TO SECTION FOR SECTION OF ON 13 OR 15(d) OF THE SECURIT r the quarterly period ended June 30, 2 ☐ TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURIT Commission File Number 1-36117 7 (Exac inTEST Corporation t Name of Registrant as Specified in it s Charter) Delaware (State or other jurisdiction of incorporation or org ganization) 22-2370659 (I.R.S.
+Employer Identification Number) (Addres 804 East Gate Drive, Suite 200 Mt.
+Laurel, New Jersey 08054 as of principal executive offices, include (Regi (856) 505-8800 strant's Telephone Number, including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Common Stock, par value \$0.01 per share Trading Symbol INTT Name of Each Exchange on Which Registered NYSE American Indicate by check mark whether the registrant (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted Regulation S-T (§232.405 of this chapter) during the precedes \boxtimes No \square Indicate by check mark whether the registrant is a large accemerging growth company.
+See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ elerated filer □ ller reporting company ⊠ If an emerging growth company, indicate by check mark if revised financial accounting standards provided pursuant t ne extended transition period for complying with any new of \Box Indicate by check mark whether the registrant is a shell corresponding to \square No \square mpany (as defined in Rule 12b-2 of the e Exchange Act).
+Number of shares of Common Stock, \$0.01 par value, outs standing as of the close of business on July 31, 2022: 11,020,400